Skip to main content

 Master of Arts (AM)

-Human Evolutionary Biology PhD students may apply for a non-terminal master's degree (AM) in their second or third year, after they have passed eight four-credit courses including the proseminar and four area courses, and have satisfactorily completed the mock-NSF requirement.
+PhD students in human evolutionary biology may apply for a non-terminal master's degree (AM) in their second or third year, after they have passed eight four-credit courses, including the proseminar and four area courses, and have satisfactorily completed the mock-NSF requirement.

 All courses offered for the AM must have been passed with a minimum grade of B-.
 The overall grade average should be at least B+.